ninjamida/ifs-jacker/Readme.txt

 Not that savvy and don't want to design your own build for this?
 I have a pre-designed build you can use; this is powered from the AD5X itself and allows connecting two IFSes, optionally with a (always-on) 24V power header that can be used to connect a couple of rear- panel fans.
 The provided config.ini is preconfigured for this build.
+You will need to be able to crimp cables in order to use this design; soldering is not required.

 https://www.printables.com/model/1644745-ifs-jacker-multi-ifs-adapter-for-zmodded-flashforg